 During the measurements for unwanted electromagnetic emission, the EUT should operate under normal test conditions.
-The setting of controls which may affect the level of conducted or radiated emission should be varied in order to ascertain the maximum emission level.
+The setting of controls which may affect the level of conducted or radiated emission should be varied to ascertain the maximum emission level.

-If the EUT has more than one energized state, for example operate, stand-by, etc., the state which produces the maximum emission level should be ascertained.
+If the EUT has more than one energized state, for example, operate, stand-by, etc., the state which produces the maximum emission level should be ascertained.
 Full measurements for that state shall be made.
-The antenna connection of the EUT, if any, should be terminated in a nonradiating artificial antenna.
+The antenna connection of the EUT, if any, should be terminated in a non-radiating artificial antenna.

 Equipment including a transmitter operating within the measurement bands should be in the operational state but not the transmitting state for radiated emission tests.
 Particular interfaces of the EUT with the external electromagnetic environment are referred to as ports.
-The physical boundary of the EUT through which electromagnetic fields may radiate or impinge is the enclosure port.
+The physical boundary of the EUT through which electromagnetic fields may radiate or impinge in the enclosure port.

 Conducted Emissions Test

 Conducted emissions testing applies to all equipment categories except portable.
-This EMC test measures any signals generated by equipment which appear on its power supply port and which can, therefore, be conducted into the ship’s power supply, and potentially disturb other equipment.
+This EMC test measures any signals generated by equipment that appear on its power supply port and which can, therefore, be conducted into the ship’s power supply, and potentially disturb other equipment.

 Radiated Emissions Test from Enclosure Port Test

 Radiated emissions testing applies to all equipment categories except submerged.
-This EMC immunity test measures any signals radiated by an equipment (other than through an antenna) which can potentially disturb other equipment on the ship, such as radio receivers.
+This EMC immunity test measures any signals radiated by equipment (other than through an antenna) which can potentially disturb other equipment on the ship, such as radio receivers.

 Immunity to Electromagnetic Environment

-Differential tests are those applied between electrical power, signal and control lines.
+Differential tests are those applied between electrical power, signal, and control lines.
 Common mode tests are those applied between groups of lines and a common reference, normally earth.